JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 We find two distinct solutions and conclude that the degree of ``V`` is 2.

 ## Using different types of homotopies
-In this example we compute the angles sθ, cθ of the triangle with sides of length 3, 4 and 5.
-The corresponding system is.
+the following example is from section 7.3 of [The numerical solution of systems of polynomials, Sommese, Wampler].

+Consider a triangle with sides a,b,c and let θ be the angle opposite of c.
+The goal is to compute θ from a,b,c.
+We define sθ := sin θ and cθ := cos θ.
+The polynomial corresponding system is.

 ```julia
 import DynamicPolynomials: @polyvar